shopwareLabs/claude-code-plugins/plugins/code-quality/comment-reviewing/README.md

 # Comment Reviewing

-Automated code comment review skill for Claude Code that identifies and fixes redundant, obvious, or misleading comments while preserving valuable documentation.
+Code comment review skill for Claude Code.
+Identifies and removes redundant or misleading comments while preserving valuable documentation.

-## Core Philosophy: "Why" Not "What"
+## "Why" Not "What"

 Comments should explain:
 - **Why** a decision was made